Pujeyasi/MSFT-AAF-UN/2-AI Workshop/README.md

 ![](./labimages/image20.PNG "image20")

-The extraction process takes a few minutes to read the document and identify questions and answers.
+Please note that the extraction process takes a few minutes to read the document and identify questions and answers.

 After QnA Maker successfully creates the knowledge base, the **Knowledge base** page opens.
 You can edit the contents of the knowledge base on this page.

-After a short time, your KB will be created, and the Edit page will load.
+After a short time, your Knoledge Base will be created, and the Edit page will load.

 ## **Add a new question and answer set**